Wildlife of São Tomé and Príncipe: Setting

 The four islands are volcanic, part of the Cameroon Line of volcanoes that extends from Annobón in the southwest, through the islands of São Tomé, Príncipe, and Bioko, and onto the mainland as Mount Cameroon and the volcanoes of the Cameroon Highlands.
 The rainfall precipitation is due in part to condensation of the ocean mist.

 Map of the Gulf of Guinea, showing São Tomé, Príncipe, and Annobón.
 These islands, together with the island of Bioko and Mount Cameroon on the African mainland, are part of the Cameroon line of volcanoes.

 São Tomé and Príncipe consists of two volcanic islands in the Gulf of Guinea.
 Rain forests cover almost three quarters of the total area and can be divided into three zones, named low altitude rainforest, submontane rain forest and Afromontane evergreen cloud forest.
 Much of the moist lowland forest has been cleared and currently comprises mainly savannah vegetation in the north and palm plantations and coconut tree plantations in the south.
 Still, the tropical montane cloud forest remains largely unchanged.
 The cloud forest is home to low tree of open canopy.
 São Tomé and Príncipe currently do not have any officially protected area.
 Most primary forests are still survived thanks to the inaccessibility of the steep slopes in the humid and inhospitable island, which are not suitable for farming activities or for humans to inhabit them.

 Príncipe is the northernmost island, and lies closest to the African mainland, with an area of 128 km^{2}.
 São Tomé is the larger of the two islands, approximately 836 km^{2}, and lies southwest of Príncipe.
 Annobón is the southernmost island and lies furthest from the African coast, with an area of 17 km^{2}.
 The islands are mountainous, with the highest peaks reaching to 2,024 meters on São Tomé (Pico de São Tomé), 948 meters on Príncipe (Pico do Príncipe), and 598 meters on Annobón (Pico Quioveo).

 Príncipe is the oldest of the islands, with the oldest rocks dating back 31 million years.
 São Tomé is 14 million years old, and Annobón 4.8 million years old.
 None of the islands have been connected to mainland Africa.

 The Tinhosas islands are two unvegetated rocky islets lying 22 km south of Príncipe.
-Tinhosa Grande has an area of 22 hectares, and reaches 56 meters elevation, and Tinhosa Pequena is 3 hectares in area and 65 meters elevation.
+Tinhosa Grande has an area of 22 hectares, and reaches 56 m elevation, and Tinhosa Pequena is 3 ha in area and 65 m elevation.

 Bioko and Annobón are extinct volcanos included in the same ecoregion as São Tomé e Príncipe.
 Annobon rises 598 m (1961 ft) above sea level.
 Both islands are part of Equatorial Guinea.